fazalUllah-Khan/learning-app-ecommerce/README.md

 MariaDB > CREATE USER 'ecomuser'@'localhost' IDENTIFIED BY 'ecompassword';
 MariaDB > GRANT ALL PRIVILEGES ON *.* TO 'ecomuser'@'localhost';
 MariaDB > FLUSH PRIVILEGES;

+P.S: Here i need to perform some extra TS, you can refer to my project.logs
 ```

 > ON a multi-node setup remember to provide the IP address of the web server here: `'ecomuser'@'web-server-ip'`